redesunlu/netkit-doc/faq.en.md

 This problem can be easily solved by instructing Netkit to use Xterm instead of Gnome-Terminal.
 To do so, open the `~/netkit/netkit-ng/netkit.conf` file with a text editor and replace the line `TERM_TYPE=gnome` (around line 40) with `TERM_TYPE=xterm`.
 Then stop and restart the lab and/or virtual machines affected.

-### When starting a virtual machine, I see several errors like the next, and I am unable to write commands in the terminal.
+### When starting a virtual machine, I see several errors like the following, and I am unable to write commands at the terminal.
 What may be happening?

      mtime mismatch (1314283784 vs 1314285563) of COW header vs backing file

-This error shows up when the filesystem shared between all the virtual machines has changed or has been updated, while the virtual disk generated for each machine refers to the previous filesystem.
+This error shows up when the base filesystem shared between all the virtual machines has changed or has been updated, while the virtual disk generated for each machine refers to the previous filesystem.

 This problem can be easily solved by deleting the virtual disks with the `lclean` command inside the laboratory in which the errors arise.
 But remember that `lclean` removes all the changes that could have been made manually on the operating system of the virtual machine.

-### When starting a lab, only one virtual machine starts up, and then shows the following message appears for several minutes.
+### When starting a lab, only one virtual machine starts up, and then the following message appears for several minutes.
 Why is that?

     INIT: version 2.88 booting
     [info] Using makefile-style concurrent boot in runlevel S.